neighbor-bear/fceux-for-retrogame/readme.md

 A `*` in front of chate name will be displayed for enabled cheats.
 You can enable/disable a cheat by selecting it and use `A` button.

 If there are no loaded cheats for current rom you can import them from a `.cht` file located in any directory.
 For import use the `Y` button, it will init a browser in default ROM folder, navigate to directory where desired `.cht` file is located and load it using the `A` button.
+You can import cheats also from submenu, see below for details.

 When a cheat file is imported **it will overwrite any cheat previously loaded** and it will be saved in `$HOME/.fceux/cheats` for future auto load/save.

 Cheats and auto load/save options can be changed in Cheat browser with Start and Select buttons respectively.
 Differently than upstream FCEUX this options will be saved in the configuration file.
 Also take into account that these are global options and not per game options.

+With `X` button a submenu is open with different options, some of them for the selected cheat and other for global operations.
+From here you can toggle, delete selected cheat, delete all, import cheats or enable cheats globally and enable autoload/save cheats.

 ## Game Genie